 This article will help you read and understand your pathology report for melanoma in situ.

-by Robyn Ndikumana MD BScN and Allison Osmond, MD FRCPC, updated on June 2, 2020
+by Robyn Ndikumana MD BScN and Allison Osmond, MD FRCPC, updated December 30, 2020

 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include: squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
 The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.